 With no need for face-to-face sales and inventory handling, virtual fundraising ideas offer several time, efficiency, and health/safety advantages.
-These concerns, such as a desire for a touchless process and maintaining socially distanced practices, are driving schools to consider online fundraising in place of traditional in-person choices.
+These concerns, such as a desire for a touchless process and maintaining socially distanced practices, are driving schools to look for fundraising ideas during Covid in place of traditional in-person choices.

 With innovative and unique partnerships and products, Big Fundraising Ideas is helping schools and groups get back on their fundraising feet.
 Some of the main advantages to our programs include: